img

 Who can join Island Peak climbing and trek?

 Island peak climbing and trek designed for anyone who is physically fit, healthy, and passionate about exploring the high Himalayas.
-We welcome men and women between the ages of 18 and 70 to join us with confidence.
+We welcome men and women between the ages of 16 and 70 to join us with confidence.

-This peak climbing and trek is suitable with friends, groups or single with a guide.
+This peak climbing and trek are suitable with friends, groups or single with a guide.
 Being surrounded by such a beautiful organic, natural Himalayan environment is proven you feeling excited, happy, stress-free, and full of sweet, unforgettable memories once in your life.

 Preparation and Support: You are never alone in your preparation.
 We provide comprehensive information and a full briefing in Kathmandu before you set off.
 Once on the trail, your guide will provide a clear, day-by-day explanation of the plan to ensure you are always informed and comfortable.